 I thought at the time that I had waved books goodbye.
 Needless to say, it did not take me long to find the antiquarian bookshops even in rural Bavaria, and, with my labourer’s wages for one week, I bought a large bundle of Penguin Books in excellent condition that carried the official rubber stamps of some long lost POW camp.
 It was the stamps that interested me, and what sort of books had passed the German censors.

 I do like a book, even a relatively ordinary one, that has some quality to it that lifts it into the category of historical artefact, whether it be the binding, the provenance, exceptional condition, or whatever, and these are also the books I most like to offer or be offered.
 On returning to England in 1994, married and with 4 stepchildren, I applied for all manner of jobs including, I recall, the position of sales-trainer for the Post Office, I finally secured employment in the Bond Street, London, eyrie of Marlborough Rare Books.

-In 2005, a combination of factors occurred: the last stepchild had flown the nest; we were finally in a position to place a trembling foot on the housing ladder (albeit not in the South East); and it felt like time for a change.
-Moreover, some sort of amalgamation between Marlborough Rare Books and Pickering & Chatto looked likely, so I declared my hand and handed in my notice.
+In 2005, a combination of factors occurred: the last child had flown the nest; Anne and I were finally in a position to place a trembling foot on the housing ladder; and it felt like time for a change.
+So I declared my hand and handed in my notice.
 Subsequent election into the Antiquarian Booksellers Association, about which I am genuinely delighted, is the foundation stone upon which I hope to build.

 I will happily send catalogues to anyone who asks.